Bowne Park: Later years

 In 1994, a $800,000 fund was provided by Queens borough president Claire Shulman for the renovation of the park.
 The project started in April 1994 and included renovating paths, draining and cleaning the pond, and adding, restoring, or replacing landscape features.
 In the following years, large algal blooms accumulated in Bowne Pond, so in 2002, the state gave a $250,000 grant toward cleaning the pond.

 By the 2010s, residents were complaining about algal blooms and trash in the pond.
 Some of the more notable issues included a bloom of red algae in the pond in August 2012, a flood in the park pavilion in February 2014, and another flood in May 2014 after the pond's drainage stopped working.
 There were also fears of poaching, due to reports of missing fish and turtles.
 Furthermore, in August 2011, two 200-year-old trees in Bowne Park were knocked down during Hurricane Irene.
 Borough officials announced in mid-2014 that they had allotted $2.45 million for renovation of the park's playground and cleanup of the pond.
 Work on the playground and basketball court was started in October 2016 as part of a $1.5 million project, and was completed the following August.

+A renovation of Bowne Park began in March 2021.
+The work involved constructing a pipe from a groundwater well to the pond, dredging the pond, replacing granite around the pond's edge, repaving paths, and adding plants.
+The project was finished in May 2023 at a cost of $3.6 million.